Credit Risk interview prep.

 3. Tell me about a weakness, a failure, or feedback you've received and worked on.

-4. Why credit risk — and why this seat vs the RM / origination side?
+4. Why credit risk, and why this seat vs the RM / origination side?

 5. Which segment or sector would you want to cover, and why?

-6. Why the firm?
+6. Why this firm?

-8. How does a commercial bank actually make — and lose — money on credit?
+8. How does a commercial bank actually make, and lose, money on credit?

 Technical concepts to master